jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

   name: python3
 ---

-# Notebooks written entirely in markdown
+# Notebooks written entirely in Markdown

-It is possible to store Jupyter notebooks in plain markdown.
-This allows you to define a notebook structure entirely using MyST markdown.
-For more information about MyST markdown, see {doc}`../content/myst`.
+It is possible to store Jupyter notebooks in plain Markdown.
+This allows you to define a notebook structure entirely using MyST Markdown.
+For more information about MyST Markdown, see {doc}`../content/myst`.

-Notebooks with markdown can be read in, executed, and cached by Jupyter Book (see {doc}`../content/execute` for information on how to cache pages).
+Notebooks with Markdown can be read in, executed, and cached by Jupyter Book (see {doc}`../content/execute` for information on how to cache pages).
 This allows you to store all of your notebook content in a text format that is much nicer for version control software, while still having all the functionality of a Jupyter notebook.

 :::{note}